inleadmedia/dpl-go/docs/architecture/adr-008-caching-handling.md

 Caching is implemented at the request level.
 When fetching data, the data is stored in various ways (explained later).
-Subsequent fetches will collect the data from the cache until the cache is deleted.
+Subsequent fetches will collect the data from the cache until the cache expire.

 We have to ways of cache data: